vohi/minicoin/README.md

       mtype: standard # defaults to multiattach for VDI
 ```

-# Host System Requirements
+# Platform Notes and System Requirements

-The virtual machine images are built for [VirtualBox](virtualbox.org).
+Things are mostly tested with [VirtualBox](virtualbox.org), and to some
+degree with VMware Fusion.
-The machines are managed using [vagrant](vagrantup.com), vagrant 2.2.4
+The machines are managed using [vagrant](vagrantup.com); vagrant 2.2.4
 is required.

-Remote execution is tested with macOS and Windows 10 as host, using the
+Scripts are developed and tested on macOS and Windows 10 as hosts, using
-bash shell.
+the bash shell.

-While vagrant and minicoin try to make the boxes all behave the same from
+While Vagrant and minicoin try to make the boxes all behave the same from
-the host's perspective, there are some guest-system specific requirements.
+the host's perspective, there are some guest-system specific requirements:

 ## Windows